 For comfort eaters, food isn’t just nutrition, it’s a survival mechanism they use when they feel depressed or stressed.
 They feel stressed, they want something nice, they eat some tasty food, it makes them feel better.
 But then they feel bad for eating too much.
 This makes them aware of their diet.
 They then feel stressed and depressed.
 So they eat something nice again and the vicious cycle begins all over again.

 A person suffering from comfort eating associates food with depression, stress and relaxation.
 Food is the thing they go to when feeling depressed.
 It helps them to relax.
 It’s all a mental pattern.
+And many of these people will even experience depression after losing weight!

 The same is true for people who overeat for other reasons.